 These turkey and sage stuffed apples are like a little bite of fall.

-So while I would’ve preferred savoring the last two weeks of peach season, finding honey crisps back in the store and local apples for $0.99/lb wasn’t the worst thing in the world to come back to.
+While I would’ve preferred savoring the last two weeks of peach season, finding Honeycrisp apples back in the store and local apples for $0.99/lb wasn’t the worst thing in the world to come back to.

 I guess there are definitely worse things to come home to.

 Looking for a sweet version of baked apples?
 Try these air fryer baked apples.
 With a pecan crumble topping they’re the perfect fall dessert.

 - 4 apples halved from stem to bottom, cored and carefully hollowed out (I used a melon baller)